Avrixel/PrototypeCode/Ideas.md

 - [ ] jump-over: use your target as a ramp to leap over them, build up confusion/doomed

-- [ ] Sword column- dodge roll now builds up blessed(purifier) or on player, costs 5 more stamina, if user already has blessed, recharges Engine by 8 with every dodge
+- [ ] Sword column- dodge roll now builds up blessed on player, costs 5 more stamina, if user already has blessed, recharges Engine by 8 with every dodge

 Breakthrough passive-
 - [ ] 1) engine now gives 5 max health and stamina, uses mana to restore 2 burnt stamina and 1 burnt health per second, gives 0.75 more stamina per second